Optixal/CEHv10-Notes/README.md

 # CEHv9-Notes

-## Personal and Public Notes - Read Order
+## Personal and Public Notes

+All notes listed below are very useful, but to save time, you should read the most useful and important ones first.
+Here is the read order, starting from the most useful, to the least (but still somewhat useful).

+1. Personal Reddit Comments Below
-1. CEH v9 Notes - Dads Man Cave.pdf
+2. CEH v9 Notes - Dads Man Cave.pdf
-2. CEH Cheatsheet.pdf
+3. CEH Cheatsheet.pdf
-3. CEH Cheatsheet 2.pdf
+4. CEH Cheatsheet 2.pdf
-4. CEH Read Topics.pdf
+5. CEH Read Topics.pdf
-5. CEH Impt Cmd Line Programs.txt
+6. CEH Impt Cmd Line Programs.txt
-6. CEH Tools.pdf
+7. CEH Tools.pdf

-## Important Personal Notes
+## Personal Reddit Comments

 Here are a bunch of personal responses I made on reddit to CEH takers.
 I believe they will come in handy.